 There are a variety of cleaning products that you can use to purify your valves.
 You can also wash them by running them through hot water.
-This will kill any bacteria or dirt.

 If you have some spare valves but do not plan to use them for a period of time, then it is important that you have a clean space where you can store them.